Daniel-Chin/personal-website/public/blog/tor_hidden_service_democracy/src.md

-# Take down child porn Tor hidden services democratically
+# A way to take down child porn Tor hidden services
 ## Abstract
 Proposal: Extend the Tor protocol to support taking down an unwanted hidden service if >50% people (Tor nodes) wish so.
 Agreeable hidden services can still run anonymously.